bmuschko/cks-crash-course/exercises/01-network-policy-restrict/solution/solution.md

 / # exit
 ```

-## Instating the "deny-all-ingress" network policy
+## Instantiating the "deny-all-ingress" network policy

 Create a ["deny-all-ingress" network policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/#default-deny-all-ingress-traffic) for the `g04` namespace in the form of a YAML manifest, as shown below.